trrapp12/mobile-list-app/README.md

 ### THIS PROJECT DEMONSTRATES...

-🆕 Use of Canvas API

-🆕 Use of basic JavaScript principles like loops and conditionals to create a randomized, regenerating pattern.

 🆕 CRUD functionality with a firebase database

 🆕 Utilizing getDatabase(), ref(), push(), onValue(), and remove() methods for firebase database